rewse/WordPress/wp-content/plugins/wp-retina-2x/readme.txt

 == Changelog ==

+= 3.4.8 =
+* Update: For WordPress 4.3.
+* Update: RetinaImages to 1.7.2.
+* Info: If you like the plugin, please tell me so here: https://wordpress.org/support/view/plugin-reviews/wp-retina-2x :) Thank you, and have a nice week-end everyone!

 = 3.4.6 =
 * Fix: Search string not null but empty induces error.
 * Change: User Agent used for Pro authentification.
-* Info: If you use Lightroom & WP, please have a look at http://apps.meow.fr/wplr-sync/ :)

 = 3.4.4 =
 * Fix: Issues with class containing trailing spaces.
 Fixed in in SimpleHTMLDOM.